<>MYCOTAXON 133(1) has been sent to the printer.

-All authors should proceed to the Instructions to Authors for downloads of an Author Kit.
-New authors should consult our revised FAQ pages for information on what articles are suitable.
-All new manuscripts must be first sent to the Nomenclature Editor, <PennycookS@LandcareResearch.co.nz>, who assigns numbers and conducts the initial editorial review.
+Mycotaxon is unusual among scientific journals in that authors obtain their own peer reviews before submission by contacting two scientific experts in their field outside the senior author’s home institution.
+Authors should download the guides and forms from Instructions to Authors webpage before contacting their reviewers.
+After receiving approval by both experts, authors should send manuscripts first to the Nomenclature Editor, <PennycookS@LandcareResearch.co.nz>, who assigns numbers and conducts the initial editorial review.
 Thereafter, when sending subsequent messages to the Editors, MAKE CERTAIN to include your assigned MS # on the subject line of all emails.

 Subscriber-authors (those who subscribe to MYCOTAXON) are granted six free pages per year.
 Two or more subscriber authors may combine their individual six free pages for longer joint manuscripts to offset page charges.